 Rule 220.1.
-Preliminary Instructions to Prospective and Selected Jurors
+Preliminary Instructions to Potential Jurors (NEW)

 - (a) For purposes of this rule, "prospective jurors" means those persons who have been chosen to be part of the panel from which the trial jurors and alternate jurors will be selected.
-"Selected jurors" means those members of the panel who have been selected to serve as trial jurors or alternate jurors.
-"Jury service" means service as (1) members of the jury array, (2) prospective jurors, and (3) selected jurors. - (b) Persons reporting for jury service, upon their arrival for this service, shall be instructed in their duties. - (c) At a minimum, the persons reporting for jury service shall be instructed that until their service as prospective or selected jurors is concluded, they shall not: - (1) discuss any case in which they have been chosen as prospective jurors or selected jurors with others, including other jurors, except as otherwise authorized by the court; - (2) read or listen to any news reports about any such case; - (3) use a computer, cellular telephone, or other electronic device with communication capabilities while in attendance at trial or during deliberation.
+"Selected jurors" means those members of the panel who have been selected to serve as trial jurors or alternate jurors. - (b) Persons selected for jury service, upon their arrival for this service, shall be instructed in their duties while serving as prospective jurors and selected jurors. - (c) At a minimum, the persons selected for jury service shall be instructed that until their service as prospective or selected jurors is concluded, they shall not: - (1) discuss any case in which they have been chosen as prospective jurors or selected jurors with others, including other jurors, except as otherwise authorized by the court; - (2) read or listen to any news reports about any such case; - (3) use a computer, cellular telephone, or other electronic device with communication capabilities while in attendance at trial or during deliberation.
 These devices may be used during breaks or recesses but may not be used to obtain or disclose information prohibited in subdivision (c)(4); - (4) use a computer, cellular telephone, or other electronic device with communication capabilities, or any other method, to obtain or disclose information about any case in which they have been chosen as prospective or selected jurors.
-Information about the case includes, but is not limited to, the following: - (i) information about a party, witness, attorney, judge, or court officer;
+Information about the case includes, but is not limited to, the following: - (i) information about a party, witness, attorney, judge, or court officer:

-- (ii) news reports of the case; - (iii) information collected through juror research using such devices about the facts of the case: - (iv) information collected through juror research using such devices on any topics raised or testimony offered by any witness; - (v) information collected through juror research using such devices on any other topic the juror might think would be helpful in deciding the case. - (d) These instructions shall be repeated: - (1) to the prospective jurors at the beginning of voir dire; - (2) to the selected jurors at the commencement of the trial; - (3) to the selected jurors prior to deliberations; and - (4) to the selected jurors during trial as the trial judge deems appropriate. - (e) Jurors shall be instructed that it is their obligation immediately to inform the court of any violation of this rule.
+- (ii) news accounts of the case; - (iii) information collected through juror research on any topics raised or testimony offered by any witness; - (iv) information collected through juror research on any other topic the juror might think would be helpful in deciding the case. - (d) These instructions shall be repeated: - (1) to the prospective jurors at the beginning of voir dire; - (2) to the selected jurors at the commencement of the trial; - (3) to the selected jurors prior to deliberations; and - (4) to the selected jurors during trial as the trial judge deems appropriate.